-Even without visiting the caves a hike through the Barra Honda National Park is a great nature experience in Costa Rica.
+Even without visiting the caves a hike through the Barra Honda National Park is a great nature experience.
 The national park covers 2,295 hectars and a network of trails leads through the dry tropical forest, one of the world’s rarest habitats.
 You can see deers, coatis, agutis, anteaters, monkeys and many birds.
 The best time for seing wildlife is from Jan – April as in dry season many trees and shrubs shed their leaves which makes it easier to spot animals.

 Getting there by Car:

 The Barra Honda National Park is only 12 km away from the Tempisque Road (Hwy 21) and the drive is fairly easy.
 After you have crossed the Tempisque Bridge continue for 15 km until you see a sign to your right to Barra Honda.
 You will pass through the village of Barra Honda (old maps call it Nacaome) from where it’s another 4 km to the park.